ds-wizard/guide/docs/application/administration/settings/content/index.rst

 Content Settings
 ****************

-This part of settings allows us to configure various content-related things such as the connection with DSW Registry for easy imports, Knowledge Models, Projects, and Document Submissions as listed below.
+This part of settings allows us to configure various content-related things such as the connection with DSW Registry for easy imports, knowledge models, projects, and document submissions as listed below.

 ----